Vidvox/vvedu/pages/teaching/teaching_module_1.md

 * * Adding UI items
 * * Control from webpage - for situations where a MIDI / OSC controller is not available, custom interfaces can be created with the Control Surface and controlled from a smart phone or tablet

-### Special Equipment:
+### Special Equipment

 Though not required for this lesson, the following extra equipment can be used for in class demos and exercises as described below:
 - One or more MIDI controller
 - iOS Device with TouchOSC or Lemur installed
 - A USB audio interface

-### Lecture Notes:
+### Lecture Notes

 * What are audio / sound inputs?
 * What are MIDI, DMX and OSC?
 In what ways are they different?

-### Demonstrations:
+### Demonstrations

 For these demonstration, begin from using the modified 'Simple Player' template project from the previous lesson.

-1. Audio Analysis
+#### Audio Analysis
-- From the Workspace Inspector under Plugins, add an Audio Analysis plugin
+1. From the Workspace Inspector under Plugins, add an Audio Analysis plugin
-- Use the Audio Analysis inspector to select an audio device that has an incoming signal; this can be a built-in microphone, soundflower or other interface
+2. Use the Audio Analysis inspector to select an audio device that has an incoming signal; this can be a built-in microphone, soundflower or other interface
-- - If it will not cause a feedback loop of sound, optionally also set the audio play-thru option for previewing the audio stream
+- If it will not cause a feedback loop of sound, optionally also set the audio play-thru option for previewing the audio stream
-- Right+click on the threshold slider control in the Duotone FX and select an audio analysis filter
+3. Right+click on the threshold slider control in the Duotone FX and select an audio analysis filter
-- - Adjust the min / max range handles on the slider control to demonstration scaling of the data source range
+- Adjust the min / max range handles on the slider control to demonstration scaling of the data source range
-- - Inspect the slider with the UI Inspector, and use the sub-inspector for the receiver section to 'invert' the audio level data source
+- Inspect the slider with the UI Inspector, and use the sub-inspector for the receiver section to 'invert' the audio level data source
-- - Use the UI Inspector for the 'Section Preset' control in the Layer FX window to update the FX-chain preset, if one is used.
+- Use the UI Inspector for the 'Section Preset' control in the Layer FX window to update the FX-chain preset, if one is used.
 Otherwise, create a new FX-chain preset now.
-- From the Audio Analysis inspector, add an additional audio filter band and reposition
+4. From the Audio Analysis inspector, add an additional audio filter band and reposition
 - Right+click on the hide/show button in the Layer Composition controls for Layer 1 and select the new audio analysis band
-- Inspect the button with the UI Inspector
+5. Inspect the button with the UI Inspector
-- - Select the audio receiver from the list
+- Select the audio receiver from the list
-- - Adjust the threshold level so the button toggles at varying amount of sound input (low, mid, hid)
+- Adjust the threshold level so the button toggles at varying amount of sound input (low, mid, hid)
-- - Switch button receiver between toggle and match value modes and demonstrate differences
+- Switch button receiver between toggle and match value modes and demonstrate differences

-2. MIDI Receiving
+#### MIDI Receiving
-- Connect a MIDI controller to the computer
+1. Connect a MIDI controller to the computer
-- Right+click on the threshold slider control in the Duotone FX and select the 'MIDI Detect' option
+2. Right+click on the threshold slider control in the Duotone FX and select the 'MIDI Detect' option
-- - Send MIDI from a knob or slider on the controller to make the assignment
+- Send MIDI from a knob or slider on the controller to make the assignment
-- - Demonstrate reacting / performing on the parameter with the physical slider along with sound
+- Demonstrate reacting / performing on the parameter with the physical slider along with sound
-- - Note that the min/max and invert options demonstrated for audio analysis can also be used to change the behavior of MIDI assignments
+- Note that the min/max and invert options demonstrated for audio analysis can also be used to change the behavior of MIDI assignments
-- From the Workspace Inspector > Plugins, add a Comm Display plugin
+3. From the Workspace Inspector > Plugins, add a Comm Display plugin
-- - Set to display incoming MIDI
+- Set to display incoming MIDI
-- Right+click on the hide/show button in the Layer Composition controls for Layer 1 and select the Detect MIDI option
+4. Right+click on the hide/show button in the Layer Composition controls for Layer 1 and select the Detect MIDI option
-- - Press a button on the MIDI controller to send data and make the assignment
+- Press a button on the MIDI controller to send data and make the assignment
-- Inspect the button with the UI Inspector
+5. Inspect the button with the UI Inspector
-- - Select the MIDI receiver from the list
+- Select the MIDI receiver from the list
-- - If the device supports variable velocity on button press, demonstrate threshold setting
+- If the device supports variable velocity on button press, demonstrate threshold setting
-- - Switch button receiver between toggle and match value modes and demonstrate differences
+- Switch button receiver between toggle and match value modes and demonstrate differences
-- Demonstrate using the Hardware Learn option to make multiple assignments without using right+click or the UI Inspector
+6. Demonstrate using the Hardware Learn option to make multiple assignments without using right+click or the UI Inspector
-- - Use the receivers inspector, or right+click on the button, to disable the connection
+- Use the receivers inspector, or right+click on the button, to disable the connection
-- If using a MIDI controller that supports bi-directional communication, use the UI Inspector for sliders, buttons, etc, select the 'Enable Echo for all receivers'
+7. If using a MIDI controller that supports bi-directional communication, use the UI Inspector for sliders, buttons, etc, select the 'Enable Echo for all receivers'
-- - In the 'opts' tab for buttons, configure the values sent back for on / off states
+- In the 'opts' tab for buttons, configure the values sent back for on / off states

-3. OSC Receiving
+#### OSC Receiving

 If using TouchOSC...
-- Connect iOS device to wifi network
+1. Connect iOS device to wifi network
-- - If needed, use the "Create Network..." option from the wifi menu to create a temporary network
+- If needed, use the "Create Network..." option from the wifi menu to create a temporary network
-- Launch TouchOSC on iOS device
+2. Launch TouchOSC on iOS device
-- Use the Bonjour setup to auto-configure TouchOSC sending for the IP and port of VDMX
+3. Use the Bonjour setup to auto-configure TouchOSC sending for the IP and port of VDMX
-- - If needed, open the VDMX preferences under OSC to configure input ports
+- If needed, open the VDMX preferences under OSC to configure input ports
-- Load the Beatmachine template in TouchOSC
+4. Load the Beatmachine template in TouchOSC
-- Demonstrate the same walkthroughs from MIDI listed above, using the available sliders and buttons in the Beatmachine template
+5. Demonstrate the same walkthroughs from MIDI listed above, using the available sliders and buttons in the Beatmachine template

 If using Lemur...
-- Connect iOS device to wifi network
+1. Connect iOS device to wifi network
-- - If needed, use the "Create Network..." option from the wifi menu to create a temporary network
+- If needed, use the "Create Network..." option from the wifi menu to create a temporary network
-- Launch Lemur on iOS device
+2. Launch Lemur on iOS device
-- Configure IP and port for VDMX
+3. Configure IP and port for VDMX
-- - If needed, open the VDMX preferences under OSC to configure input ports
+- If needed, open the VDMX preferences under OSC to configure input ports
-- Load the 'Studio Combo' template
+4. Load the 'Studio Combo' template
-- Demonstrate the same walkthroughs from MIDI listed above, using the available sliders (faders) and buttons (drumpads / keyboard) in the Studio Combo template
+5. Demonstrate the same walkthroughs from MIDI listed above, using the available sliders (faders) and buttons (drumpads / keyboard) in the Studio Combo template

 If using OSCTestApp...
-- Launch OSCTestApp; this does not require any additional network / wifi configuration
+1. Launch OSCTestApp; this does not require any additional network / wifi configuration
-- Select detected VDMX or manually configure IP and port for sending
+2. Select detected VDMX or manually configure IP and port for sending
-- - If needed, open the VDMX preferences under OSC to configure input ports
+- If needed, open the VDMX preferences under OSC to configure input ports
-- Demonstrate the same walkthroughs from MIDI listed above, using the available sliders and buttons the OSCTestApp interface
+3. Demonstrate the same walkthroughs from MIDI listed above, using the available sliders and buttons the OSCTestApp interface

 Other OSC demo tips:
 - Use the UI Inspector to create mappings for MIDI and OSC receivers to a single slider / button / etc at the same time.
 - From the UI Inspector for sliders, buttons, etc, select the 'Enable Echo for all receivers'
 - - In the 'opts' tab for buttons, configure the values sent back for on / off states

-4. Media Bin configuration
+#### Media Bin configuration
 - Inspect the Media Bin plugin
 - From the 'Triggers' tab, clear the existing keyboard shortcuts from the template
 - Use the 'Detect' option to create new assignments for a MIDI or OSC controller